 Each package comes with its perks.
 Choosing the Deluxe option allows you to have 24/7 access to your tax return.
 This saves you from having to keep a personal copy, even though you should still do this.

 With TurboTax Premier, you can report cryptocurrency gains and losses.
-Cryptocurrency is still new to many CPAs and tax preparation companies, so TurboTax is taking the lead in this situation.
+Cryptocurrency is still new to many tax preparation companies, so TurboTax is taking the lead in this situation.

 For TurboTax Self-Employed, you’re going to pay $165 if you file both federal and state returns.
 The benefit here is that as of the writing of this article, TurboTax offers a free subscription to QuickBooks Self-Employed when you pay for the Self-Employed tax package.